Last updated on October 21st, 2023 at 10:35 pm

-The penalties for violating knife laws in Washington depend on the specific law that was broken.
-For example, the penalty for carrying a concealed knife is a misdemeanor, which can result in up to 90 days in jail and/or a fine of $1000.
+Penalties for violating knife laws in Washington depend on the specific law broken.
+For example, carrying a concealed knife could lead to misdemeanor charges, resulting in up to 90 days in jail and/or a fine of $1000.

 Are There Any Knife Laws Unique To Washington?

-One unique aspect of Washington’s knife laws is that they do not apply to Native Americans on tribal lands.
-This exemption is based on the treaties signed between the federal government and the tribes.
-These treaties give the tribes the right to self-governance, which includes regulating knives on their lands.
+One unique aspect of Washington’s knife laws is their non-applicability to Native Americans on tribal lands, owing to the treaties signed between the federal government and the tribes granting the tribes self-governance rights, including regulating knives on their lands.